Back to the Good Grub Guide

 Alexandra Hotel (The Alex) – Leura

-Cheep beer, reasonable food, nice sunny beer garden for the warmer days.
+Cheep beer, reasonable food, nice sunny beer garden for the warmer days. – and fires for colder days.
+Open on Public Holidays, when most other places are closed.
 Good Japanese place next door if you want to source your food and drink separately!

 (02) 4782 4422 – 62 Great Western Highway